2025–2027 World Test Championship

 The 2025–2027 ICC World Test Championship is the fourth edition of the ICC World Test Championship.
 It is being played in Test format.
-It started on 17 June 2025 with the contest between Sri Lanka and Bangladesh, and it is scheduled to finish in June 2027 with the final match planned to be played at Lord's.
+It started on 17 June 2025 with the contest between Sri Lanka and Bangladesh at Galle International Cricket Stadium, and is scheduled to finish on 13 June 2027 with the final match to be played at The Oval.

 Format

 The tournament consists of 27 series and 71 matches in the league stage.
-The top two teams in the points table compete at the final.
+The top two teams in the points table advance to the final.
 Each team plays six series, three at home and three away, with each series containing two to five Test matches.